sta48/sta48.github.io/documents/design-journey.md

 ## Existing Design, Planning, & Refined Design (Milestone 1)

 ### Existing Site: Target Audience I (Milestone 1)
-> Who is your _existing_ site's target audience?

-The general public that may be interested in donating to nonprofit organizations.
+Affluent Women, who empathize with the problem of menstruation, thus would be interested in helping those who lack basic neccessities when it comes to its management.
+This audience has enough resources to want to do philanthropic work, and since this is a problem they have personally been through, they will be willing to donate to the cause specifically.

 ### Existing Site: Target Audience I Needs (Milestone 1)
-> Document your existing site's target audience's needs.
-> List each need below.
-There is no specific number of needs required for this, but you need enough to do the job.

 - Need #1: Information
   - **Need**
-    - > What does your existing target audience need?
+    - What does your existing target audience need?
     - Information about what the non-profit is trying to solve and a gist of what they will do to solve it.

   - **Design Choices**
-    - > How does your existing site meet this need?
+    - How does your existing site meet this need?
     - Home page provides infomation about the lack of menstrual resources in developing countries, how it is negatively affecting people's lives, and how the non-profit will go about solving this problem.

   - **Need**